 When you are accused of academic misconduct, just as if you are accused of other forms of misconduct or criminal activity, your first instinct might be to start defending yourself.
 But jumping right in and trying to provide your side of the story before you have all the information about the accusation rarely helps you.
-If you are called in to a meeting with a professor or administrator, and are told that you have been accused of misconduct, your job is to listen, ask questions about the procedures that will be followed, and wait to provide a statement until you’ve had time to think about the accusations against you, any evidence presented to you, and your memory of what happened and what evidence you might have to use in your defense.
+If you are called in to a meeting with a professor or administrator, and are told that you have been accused of misconduct, it is important to listen, ask questions about the procedures that will be followed, and make sure that when you provide any statement to the school, you understand the applicable policies and the evidence the school is relying on.

 # 3: Colleges have broad authority over academic discipline